auth0-developer-hub/digital-badges-bundle/README.md

 - `badger2040w`: Pick this folder if you received a **Pimoroni Badger 2040 W**.
 Follow the steps on the README.md inside that folder.
 - `badger2040`: Pick this folder if you received a **Pimoroni Badger 2040**.
 Follow the steps on the README.md inside that folder.
+- `tufty2040`: Pick this folder if you received a **Pimoroni Tufty 2040**.
+Follow the steps on the README.md inside that folder.

 ## Need help?